NCAR/noahmp/drivers/nuopc/docs/source/DriverAndCoupling.rst

      - Option for initial surface lw emissivity in fraction (default value is 0.95)
    * - initial_albedo
      - Option for initial mean surface albedo (value is default 0.2)
+   * - calc_snet
+     - Option for calculating net shortwave radiation using downward component and surface albedo

 .. note::
    ``:`` symbol is used as a seperator for namelist options with multiple values such as `layout`, `soil_level_thickness`.